noussydjimi/interview-gaming-lab/README.md

 The scan clearly indicate that 2 library (requests and setuptools) used by the aplication are need to be updated as they facing security vulnerabilities.

 ## PART 3
-I used ACT to run the github workflow locally
+I used [ACT](https://github.com/nektos/act) to run the github workflow locally so please ignore he error in the github action tab since it was never intended to run up there since the cluster is set locally.

 The `gaming-app-secrets.env` file contain the necessary secret to make the workflow run correctly.
 To work properly, the workflow need some credential:
 - DOCKERHUB_USERNAME